Cal Poly: Athletic and Academic Excellence

 Why choose Cal Poly for your academic and athletic future?

-2. Cal Poly, well known for its coaches with knowledge, passion and a strong interest in the student-athlete experience, recently hired a new president, Dr. Jeffrey D. Armstrong, as well as a new director of athletics, Don Oberhelman.
+2. Cal Poly, well known for its coaches with knowledge, passion and a strong interest in the student-athlete experience, is led by president Dr. Jeffrey D. Armstrong, as well as director of athletics Don Oberhelman.
 Formerly the dean of the College of Agriculture and Natural Resources and professor of Animal Science at Michigan State University, Armstrong believes strongly in Cal Poly’s renowned Learn by Doing philosophy.
 Oberhelman came to Cal Poly after serving as the Chief Operating Officer and Senior Associate Athletic Director at San Diego State University.
 The Kansas State graduate served as the senior associate athletic director at Southern Mississippi from 2002-07.

 3. San Luis Obispo's average yearly temperature high is 73 degrees, it receives an average of 24 inches of rain a year and the number of average days of sunshine each year in the college town is 315.
 The city of San Luis Obispo has a population of 45,119 (2010 Census) and the average household income in San Luis Obispo is $60,534.

 4. Hikers, bikers, equestrians and other outdoor enthusiasts have access to extensive trails, parks and mountains in San Luis Obispo County.
 There are 15 golf courses within 28 miles of downtown San Luis Obispo and, with 80 miles of coastline, San Luis Obispo County features unlimited opportunities for surfers, anglers, kayakers and whale-watchers.